Underground Food and Cooking in Fiji

 The lovo is the Fijian equivalent of Underground Food, and literally means ‘earth oven’.
-Here is an example which you can see at the Arts Village at Pacific Harbour:
+Here is an example which you can see at the Arts Village at the Pacific Harbour area:

 Underground Food and Cooking is found in different cultures, from the South Pacific to North America.

 The concept is the same – burying meat and vegetables underground with hot wooden coals.
-The earth acts as an oven, trapping the heat and cooking the food over a period of many hours.
+The earth acts as an oven, trapping the heat and cooking the food over a period of many hours, making it super tender.

 Usually a feast consisting of pigs and chickens and vegetables is cooked throughout the day.